str-ucture/str-pdf/README.md

 ---

-## 🛠️ Informations for Developers - From This Point Onward
+## 🛠️ Information for Developers - From This Point Onward

 ## 🔑 Authentication Key Requirement